-The Prusa Steel is marred by too many issues from assembly problems to inferior print quality to make it a viable purchase.
+The Prusa Steel is dragged down by too many issues from assembly problems to inferior print quality to be labeled as a viable purchase.
 A versed tinkerer wanting a model with a steep learning curve and ready to make significant upgrades may find some joy in the Prusa Steel.

-The Prusa Steel takes the widely respected foundations of the ever popular Prusa i3 series and makes one fundamental change, among others, which is using a robust steel frame instead of an aluminum frame.
-How much of an improvement does this make to print quality and is it better than its inspiration?
+The Prusa Steel takes the widely respected foundations of the ever popular Prusa i3 series and makes one crucial alteration, among others, which is using a robust steel frame instead of an aluminum frame.
+How much of an enhancement does this make to print quality and is it better than its inspiration?

 The answer is somewhat marred by the fact that Prusa doesn’t sell a steel version of the i3 themselves and acquiring one, therefore, involves buying from a third-party vendor that has essentially copycatted the i3, albeit based on an open source RepRap-style PS3Steel design.

 For our review, we got our hands on what is probably deemed the best version of the Prusa Steel, manufactured by Spanish company Orballo Printing.
 Other models are available from companies such as Inven.

 So with all that said, let’s get into it and see what the Prusa Steel is all about.

 |Printing Area||200 mm x 200 mm x 180 mm|

 |Supported Filament||ABS, PLA, wood, copper, aluminum, brass, bronze, nylon, PETG, HIPS, flexible filament, PC, and PVA.|

 |Filament Diameter||1.75mm or 3 mm|

 |Extruder Diameter||0.2 mm|